moinaksaha/flightBaggage/README.md

 ### FlightBaggageInfo
 This is the first prototype of the baggage info
+The layout shows the Departure city(code) and the arrival city from left-to-right so that the end user can get a much clearer visual idea of the flights.
+This is the most accurate representation of the flight.
+The Flight duration is shown right in the middle of the flight path(Most appropriate place to show the duration) The airline details(Name and Logo) are displayed right above the flight path.
+The baggage info is a tabular structure with all the information provided by the airline.
+The number of pieces and the max weight allowed has been displayed separately.

 ### FlightBaggageInfoType2
 This is the second prototype of the baggage info
+The layout shows the Departure city(code) and the arrival city from left-to-right so that the end user can get a much clearer visual idea of the flights.
+This is a similar representation to the first prototype.
+The Flight duration is shown right in the middle of the flight path(Most appropriate place to show the duration) The airline details(Name and Logo) are displayed right under the flight path.
+The baggage info is a tabular structure with all the information provided by the airline.
+The number of pieces and the max weight allowed has been displayed separately.

 ### FlightRunningInfo
 This is the 2nd section from the top on the RightContentWrapper